google/zetasql/docs/functions-and-operators.md

 **Description**

 Returns a copy of a protocol buffer, replacing the values in one or more fields.
-`field_path` is a delimited path to the protocol buffer field to be replaced.
+`field_path` is a delimited path to the protocol buffer field that is replaced.
+When using `replace_fields`, the following limitations apply:

 + If `value` is `NULL`, it un-sets `field_path` or returns an error if the last component of `field_path` is a required field.